Mishthijainn/dualnet/Readme.md

 This will:

-- Generate synthetic fNIRS signals
+- Generate synthetic fNIRS signals if you do not have your own data
 - Train DualNet across all 3 phases
 - Print evaluation metrics and make test predictions